-Negative Environmental Impacts of Solar
+Environmental Impacts of Solar

-Overall solar power has a positive net impact on the environment, and manufacturers are continually looking for new ways to enhance efficiency.
-In the past ten years alone, there has been a 62% decrease in materials used to create solar modules, which reduces the amount of energy needed in the manufacturing and processing stage.
+Overall the environmental impacts of solar are overwhelmingly positive, and manufacturers are continually looking for new ways to enhance efficiency.
+In the past ten years, we’ve witnessed a 62% decrease in materials used to create solar modules.
+This correlates to a reduction in the energy needed in the manufacturing and processing stages.
 With the improvements in design and technology, the EPBT of solar will continue to decrease, and the overall benefits will outweigh the costs.

 With a positive net environmental impact, going solar today is what we as a society can do to ensure that we all take the next step into a more sustainable world.
 Take this step with Everlight Solar, and contact us today!